microlearning Techniques and Examples

 Give your learners the information they need when they need it.
-Microlearning makes your training targeted, relevant and accessible.
+Using microlearning techniques makes your training targeted, relevant and accessible.

 Limited Time, Exceptional Design

-Microlearning is so much more than bite-sized courses.
+Microlearning techniques consist of so much more than bite-sized courses.
 It doesn’t matter how many 3-minute videos or 90-second reference tools you have if there’s no instructional design behind them.
 To change behavior in less time than traditional training, every part of your course has to have a purpose.

 AllenComm’s experienced designers help you understand if microlearning is right for your training, and if it is, when and where it should fit into your curriculum.
 Find out where microlearning could work for you with help from the AllenComm team.